Matthew 25

 [6] Then at middle of the night there is a cry, Behold, the bridegroom!
 Come out to meet him.

 “Then, at middle of the night, there is a cry.”
 Remember, at midnight, the time turns out to be the next day.
-It is a time when no one knows what will happen the next day; it's a change from the day you know already what happened to the day you don’t know what will happen.
-As the Bible tells us in this portion, the Lord will send His angels to collect from all four winds His elect (for the marriage feast); the rest of the people do not know, still sleep in their way, but the elect the Lord comes to take.
-“Behold”; when it says behold, it means always to be alert; the Lord can come any moment.
-Here, it doesn’t mean that some will identify the exact hour and minute when the Lord returns.
-From the rapture in the air until the marriage feast, that is the time that the Lord has prepared to save most of the people who still walk in circles searching for the Lord.
+It is a period of time when no one knows what will happen the next day: the time changes from the day you already know to the day you don’t know what will happen.
+At this time, as the Bible tells us, the Lord will send His angels to collect His elect from all four winds for the marriage feast; the rest of the people do not know, still sleep in their way, but the elect, the Lord comes to take.

-Additional Notes on Timeline Events Related to the Second Coming of the Lord and End Time (See also Matthew 13:30 Comments - Brief Notes on the Second Coming of the Lord).
-Combining understanding from the parable of the weeds (Matthew 13:24-33) and the parable of the ten virgins (Matthew 25:1-12), we can give an enhanced timeline of the events related to the second coming of the Lord Jesus to earth.
+See also Comments Matthew 13:30 – Brief Notes on the Second Coming of the Lord.
+Combining the understanding from the parable of the weeds (Matthew 13:24-33) and the parable of the ten virgins (Matthew 25:1-12), we can give an enhanced timeline of the events related to the second coming of the Lord Jesus to Earth.

-The coming of the Lord Jesus to earth will happen in three stages.
-The first stage is when the Lord is still in heaven, and this stage is marked by the beginning of the primary tribulation period on earth.
-The second stage is when the Lord comes in the air, and this stage is marked by the rapture of the church.
-The rapture of the true believers occurs during this second stage of the Lord coming in the air and will take place sometimes in the middle of the primary tribulation period itself.
-This rapture is the first rapture when the first group of the elect is taken directly from the earth into the air to meet the Lord.
-The third stage will be when the Lord Jesus Himself will touch the earth.
-The Lord will touch the earth sometime shortly after the waiting period.
-This waiting period starts after the primary tribulation period, and the Bible does not give us a time duration, but it will end when the Lord touches the earth (the Second coming of the Lord to earth).
+Stage 2: The second stage is when the Lord comes in the air, and the beginning of this stage is marked by the rapture of the church.
+The rapture of the true believers occurs during this second stage of the Lord Jesus’ coming in the air and will take place sometime in the middle of the primary tribulation period itself.
+This rapture is the first rapture when the first group of the elect is taken directly from the Earth into the air to meet the Lord.

-Before the marriage feast starts, there will be the second rapture of the church when the second group of the elect will meet the Lord in the air before He touches the earth.
-After the marriage feast, the millennium time era on earth will start.
-The Lord will select from the first group of elects taken in the first rapture and the second group of the elects taken in the second rapture a group of chosen ones for service on earth.
-This group will join other saints from before to do work on earth.
-These chosen groups will do the service for the Lord on earth.
+Before the marriage feast starts, there will be the second rapture of the church when the second group of the elect will meet the Lord Jesus in the air before He touches the Earth.
+After the marriage feast, the millennium time era on Earth will begin.
+The Lord will select from the first group of the elect taken in the first rapture and the second group of the elect taken in the second rapture a group of chosen ones for service on Earth.
+This group will join other saints from before (from the Old Testament times) to do work on Earth.
+These chosen groups will serve the Lord on Earth.
 The rest of the raptured souls will go to a specific waiting place that the Lord has prepared until the final Judgment Day comes.
-During this time, the group of elects who are in the waiting place, plus those souls that pass through the millennium, will be selected, and this selection will be part of the stage called “gathering of the wheat” during the final Judgment Day.
+During the millennium time era, the group of the elect who are in the waiting place, plus those souls that pass through the millennium era, will be selected, and this selection will be part of the stage called “gathering of the wheat” during the final Judgment Day.

 Complementary Comments about the Marriage Feast, Rapture, and Tribulation